mikeyford/notes/git.md

 `git fetch && git rebase origin/master`
 `git push branchname -f`

+or the nice, easy way in magit:
+`y` show refs, (see if you're behind master and how far) 'r' rebase onto:
+`e` elsewhere, choose origin/master force push branch with lease

 ### Clone Repo with token (allows cronjobs etc. to push to remote)